aainura/DeckofCards/README.md

 ## Testing
 I used for loop and Asserted each field as Assert.assertNotNull method, assuring that the fields are not empty.
+__Test__ package has one test case which ensures status code and get correct success result.

 ##Additionals